 - Repetitive sentiments – it’s ok to repeat yourself once or twice for emphasis.
 But if you repeat yourself a lot, it stops being cool.
 Repeating yourself just makes people tired.
 So don’t repeat yourself that much.

 - Too many coordinating conjunctions – remember those grammar classes?
-Too many word like but, and, nor, so, also, etc. lose their emphasis quickly when overused, especially at the beginning of a sentence.
+Too many words like but, and, nor, so, also, etc. lose their emphasis quickly when overused, especially at the beginning of a sentence.
 Keep them to a strategic minimum for best results.

 - The length of your paragraphs – when reading on a computer screen (as opposed to in a book), lengthy paragraphs become really hard on the eyes.
 Because of this, try mixing up short paragraphs (i.e. one sentence) with the longer 2-3 sentence paragraphs.
 It will be much easier for your readers to stay focused and engaged.

-If you tend to be too concise…
+If your writing tends to be too concise:

 Your readers might not be able to follow the logic of your message, becoming frustrated or simply detached from your mission as a result.